You are hereHome / Wallingford Public Library's blog

 Wallingford Public Library's blog

-The Library will be closed on Monday, October 12th in observance of Columbus Day.
-Regular hours resume Tuesday, October 13th.
+The Library will be closed on Monday, July 5th in observance of Independence Day.
+Regular hours resume Tuesday, July 6th.

 Additionally, the Library will be closed on Saturdays throughout the summer.
 The Book Seller hours have also changed.
 Their summer hours are Mondays, 10:00 a.m. to 6:00 p.m., Wednesdays, 1:00 p.m. to 8:00 p.m. and Fridays, 10:00 a.m. to 4:00 p.m.